fenago/ml-scikit-keras-tensorflow/labs/lab_7.md

 voting classifier) for classification, or the average for regression.
-Each individual predictor has a higher bias than if it were trained on the original training set, but aggregation reduces both bias and variance.^[4](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch07.html) Generally, the net result is that the ensemble has a similar bias but a lower variance than a single predictor trained on the original training set.
+Each individual predictor has a higher bias than if it were trained on the original training set, but aggregation reduces both bias and variance.
+^[4](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch07.html) Generally, the net result is that the ensemble has a similar bias but a lower variance than a single predictor trained on the original training set.